lnaydenova/exercise-with-repo/README.md

 # exercise-with-repo
-This repository is created for exercises
+This repository is created for exercises (this change is made from branch "develop")